 If you wish to change the schedule of this Automatic Maintenance, click on Change maintenance settings, and from the drop down-menu, you will be able to set the timing.

 If for some reason you wish to start the Maintenance task right away, you can do so by clicking on the Run Maintenance button.
 This will allow you to run this task at unscheduled times.
-This is refered to as the User Initiated Mode.
+This is referred to as the User Initiated Mode.

 To stop the Maintenance job, you can simply move the mouse cursor.
 If it does not help, then you may click on the Stop maintenance button anytime.
 The task will be stopped in a few seconds.

 When Automatic Maintenance is being run, you will see its indication in the taskbar icon.